 Currently Midtown has 6 stations–with the 10th Street & Piedmont Avenue and Colony Square stations topping the list for most used.
 Relay is halfway to their goal in establishing 50 Relay stations housing 500 bikes throughout Atlanta, and has plans to deliver on this effort by the end of this year.

 In combination with Midtown’s efficient street grid, the district’s increasing network of bike lanes makes getting around by bike easy and convenient.
-Midtown has 5 miles of bike lanes in Midtown, and upcoming streetscape projects could add an additional 11 miles of bike facility to the district.
+Midtown has 5 miles of bike lanes in the district, and upcoming streetscape projects could add an additional 11 miles of bike facility to the district.
 Projects to look for in the future include the transformation of Juniper Street, which will break ground later this year, and the Piedmont Avenue complete street project, which is currently in planning.

 In response to the I-85 roadway closure, the Atlanta Bicycle Collation is helping those struggling with transportation options "hack" their new commuting route by offering free classes.
 See schedule here.